 It is my hope that this page will be of help to anyone and all the struggling indies out there.
 Whether you are a hobbyist, student or a developer working in the industry, we are all in this together.
 Unsure about how to get started?
 Worried that you don't have the time, patience or money?
 Then you are at the right place!
 These resources are all free for the most part.
 This page provides everything from free online eBooks, to Tutorials, Starter Kits and so much more!
 Most of all, I want to show you, to encourage you, that all the code you need to create a fully functional game and or game engine is out there, in books, on the web, free, within your reach.

 IT eBooks - At this site, you can download [Security, Web Development, Programming and Computer Science] eBooks.
-All eBooks are free!
+There was a time when all of the eBooks were free but unfortunately downloading is temporarily unavailable.
 For hard-copies you must purchase.

 what-when-how - An online resource for in-depth information and tutorials on many topics.